igorski/fogpad/README.md

 For this you will need a little extra preparation while building Steinberg SDK as you will need the "[CoreAudio SDK](https://developer.apple.com/library/archive/samplecode/CoreAudioUtilityClasses/Introduction/Intro.html)" and XCode.
-Execute the following instructions to build the SDK with Audio Unit support, replace the value for `SMTG_COREAUDIO_SDK_PATH` with the actual installation location of the CoreAudio SDK:
+Execute the following instructions to build the SDK with Audio Unit support, providing the appropriate path to the actual installation location of the CoreAudio SDK:

 ```
 sh setup.sh --platform mac --coresdk /path/to/CoreAudioUtilityClasses/CoreAudio